 The services provided include those required by the federal government such as hospital and physician services.
-Also included are optional services such as pharmaceutical and personal care services authorized by the Missouri General Assembly and identified in Section 208.152, RSMo
+Also included are optional services such as pharmaceutical and personal care services authorized by the Missouri General Assembly and identified in section 208.152, RSMo.

 The MO HealthNet Division administers a mandatory Medicaid managed care program for eligible participants in the eastern, central, and western areas of the state.
-Children, pregnant women, temporary assistance for needy families (TANF) families, and children in state custody receive their medical care through managed care organizations, allowing the state to ensure access to health care and control costs at the same time.
+Children, pregnant women, temporary assistance for needy families (TANF) families and children in state custody receive their medical care through managed care organizations, allowing the state to ensure access to health care and control costs at the same time.

 The MO HealthNet Pharmacy Program oversees outpatient prescription drug reimbursement.
-The pharmacy benefit includes reimbursement for all drug products of manufacturers who have entered into a rebate agree with the Federal Department of Health and Human Services (HHS) and that are dispensed by qualified providers, with few therapeutic category exclusions.
+The pharmacy benefit includes reimbursement for all drug products of manufacturers who have entered into a rebate agreement with the Federal Department of Health and Human Services (HHS) and that are dispensed by qualified providers, with few therapeutic category exclusions.
 In addition, the MO HealthNet Division is responsible for program development, benefit design and clinical policy decision-making with activities oriented towards wellness and continuum of care.

 The MO HealthNet program includes specialized services for specific populations within the state by receiving waiver authority from the federal government.
-Home and community-based waivers for the elderly, certain developmentally disabled participants, as well as patients with AIDS, were obtained and allow the MO HealthNet program to pay for otherwise non-covered home care as an alternative to more expensive institutional care.
-These services are restricted to those participants who would otherwise require, and whose home care is no more expensive than, institutionalization.
+Home and communitybased waivers for the elderly, certain developmentally disabled participants, as well as patients with AIDS, were obtained and allow the MO HealthNet program to pay for homecare not otherwise covered as an alternative to more expensive institutional care.
+These services are restricted to those participants who would otherwise require, and whose home care is no more expensive than, institutionalization the MO HealthNet program is jointly funded by state and federal funds.